benhammondmusic/littlecabin/README.md

 - Log in to my existing account, using the email address I registered with
 - Log out of an account

-- Log in using Facebook, Google, etc

 **Postcards**

 - View existing postcards, with the most recent at the top
 - Create a new postcard (greeting and message)
 - Upload a photo to my postcard

-* Delete one of my existing postcards
+- Delete one of my existing postcards
-* Edit one of my existing postcards
+- Edit one of my existing postcards
-* Add an emoji reaction to someone's post

 **Calendar**

 - See existing property schedule

-* Offer one of my weeks up for sale
-* Offer to swap one of my weeks for another family's week
-* Request to purchase another family's week

 **Requests**